The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case: Precise Results and Examples

 \begin{rem} The concentration inequality in Corollary~\ref{cor:concentration} can be compared to Chernov-based inequalities for i.i.d. variables.
 For instance, Bernstein inequality yields that if $(X_n)_{1\leqslant n \leqslant N}$ are centered with unit variance and $\abs{X_n} \leqslant M $ almost surely, then

 which is also a correction to Gaussian concentration (Gaussian concentration is of order $O(u^2)$) with an affine correction term $1+u$.
-In particular, such standard concentration inequalities in the i.i.d. case tell us that the leading order large deviations term $-N u^2$ in the exponential (for $N$ large and $u$ small) is optimal, up to constants. \end{rem}
+In particular, such standard concentration inequalities in the i.i.d. case tell us that the leading order large deviations term $-N u^2$ in the exponential (for $N$ large and $u$ small) is optimal, up to (here sub-optimal) constant $c$. \end{rem}